jwodder/demagnetize-rs/README.md

       magnet links that the `batch` command will operate on at once

 - `[peers]` — settings for interacting with peers
+    - `dh-exchange-timeout` (nonnegative integer; default 30) — When performing
+      the handshake for an encrypted peer connection, wait this many seconds for the remote peer to send its portion of the Diffie-Hellman key exchange.
     - `handshake-timeout` (nonnegative integer; default 60) — When connecting
-      to a peer, if the TCP connection and BitTorrent handshake are not both completed within this many seconds, the peer is abandoned.
+      to a peer, if the TCP connection, encryption handshake, and BitTorrent handshake are not all completed within this many seconds, the peer is abandoned.
     - `jobs-per-magnet` (positive integer; default 30) — the maximum number of peers per magnet link that `demagnetize` will communicate with at once